7 Steps To Begin Your Voice Over Career

 THE DEMO REEL

 Here is where it gets complicated and potentially expensive.
 If your going the CITY route, you’ll want to ask around as to where to get your demo done.
-Where do other voiceover actors go for theirs?
+Where do other voice over actors go for theirs?
 How does their demo sound?
 And, of course, what’s the cost?
 If it sounds too expensive, than it is.
-In L.A. (and New York soon), I recommend using http://www.voice overresourceguide.com to find a demo reel studio.
+In L.A. (and New York soon), I recommend using https://www.voice overresourceguide.com to find a demo reel studio.

 For CITY folk, the demo is primarily used to get an agent.
 That’s about it, as most clients/jobs/gigs will come from auditions you’ll do at the agency or local casting facility.